Breguet 763 Deux-Ponts: Civil

 The prototype Br.761 entered service with Air Algérie in 1952 as a cargo aircraft.
 It was withdrawn early the next year.
 Silver City Airways leased a Br.761 for three months in the summer of 1953 for use on the Hamburg - Berlin route.
 A total of 127 round trips carried 4000000 lb of freight with up to three round trips being made in a day, each leg taking 52 minutes flight time.
 It was rumoured that Silver City would purchase three aircraft at £770,000 but this did not materialise into a sale.

 The Breguet Br.763 Provence entered service with Air France on 10 March 1953.
 The inaugural route was Lyon - Algiers.
 The type was used on European routes from Paris, mainly to the Mediterranean area, but occasionally to London.
 Domestic routes included Paris to Lyon, Marseille and Nice.

-Six aircraft were used in response to a serious incident at Salat, Algeria where French oil rig engineers were in need of assistance.
+Six aircraft were used in response to a serious incident at an oil exploration site in the desert of Algeria, where French oil rig engineers were in need of assistance.
 A total of 60 tonnes of heavy equipment and 200 personnel were moved to and from Algiers in four days.

 The introduction of the Sud Aviation Caravelle rendered the Provence obsolete as a passenger aircraft.
 The Caravelle was faster, more comfortable and had a greater range.
 In 1958, Breguet borrowed F-BASQ from Air France for a sales tour to North and South America.
 This was the aircraft which had force-landed at Pont-Évêque in 1955.
 The tour covered 25000 mi, and took in the cities of New York, Washington, D.C. and Miami in the United States, Bogotá in Colombia, Santiago in Chile, Rio de Janeiro and Brasília in Brazil.
 The tour failed to generate any orders.
 In North America, the jet age had begun, while the aircraft had too great a capacity for operators in South America, despite being cheaper on a cost-per-seat to operate than a Douglas DC-4.
 The Provence was used on fewer and fewer passenger services, being replaced by the Caravelle and Vickers Viscount.
 Six aircraft were transferred to the Armée de l'Air.
 Air France converted the six remaining Br.763s into freighters with the name Universel.
 These remained in service on European freight services until the early 1970s.
 The final flight was on 31 March 1971 from Heathrow to Paris-Orly.
 A double-deck AEC Routemaster bus was parked alongside the aircraft to mark the retirement of the Br.763 from service.